What does it do?

 To put that into context, directors of junior mining companies on the Aim market routinely pay themselves upwards of £50,000 and more each, with no cashflow to support the wage bill and nothing but equity financings and ongoing dilution to help them stay afloat.

-Instead, the vast bulk of funding will be spent on the ground at the Canadian and Australian exploration assets.
+The vast bulk of funding will be spent on the ground at the Canadian and Australian exploration assets.

-The Canadian assets have been held for a little over a year and as such are slightly further advanced.
+The Canadian assets are slightly further advanced.

 At the Big Bear project, north of the northern shore of Lake Superior, Panther has been active in consolidating claims on the Schreiber-Hemlo greenstone belt, billed as Canada’s “most prolific mining region”.